-- The AEA cannot be carried forward or transferred to a spouse, so where possible aim to make disposals before 6 April 2024 to utilise this year's AEA, particularly as the amount of the exemption will decrease from this date. - Consider transferring assets (wholly or partly) to your spouse or civil partner, to utilise their AEA or capital losses on a subsequent disposal.
-Such transfers must be made outright and without preconditions to be effective for tax purposes. - Consider carefully when you will make any disposal, as the timing of a disposal will determine when any CGT is due and may affect the amount of CGT payable.
+- The AEA cannot be carried forward or transferred to a spouse, so where possible aim to make disposals before 6 April 2025 to utilise this year's AEA. - Consider transferring assets (wholly or partly) to your spouse or civil partner, to utilise their AEA or capital losses on a subsequent disposal.
+Such transfers must be made outright and without preconditions to be effective for tax purposes. - Where disposals of assets are eligible for BADR or Investors' Relief, consider bringing forward disposals to this current tax year, as the tax rate is going up to 14% in 2025/26. - Consider carefully when you will make any disposal, as the timing will determine when any CGT is due and may affect the amount of CGT payable.